homebysix/recipe-robot/README.md

 - It might seem obvious, but inputting a version-specific direct download URL will not serve the purpose of downloading the latest version using AutoPkg.
 If you see a version in the URL, try inputting the path to the app itself instead.
 Hopefully there's a Sparkle feed that Recipe Robot can use.

+- Due to reasons I'm still learning about, Recipe Robot (and AutoPkg) don't work with certain kinds of SSL.
+If you see `SSLV3_ALERT_HANDSHAKE_FAILURE` in the traceback message, see the first troubleshooting point above.
+If none of those steps work, you might be out of luck.

 ## Feedback